EvanKuhn/evankuhn.github.io/_posts/2017-06-17-dropbox-finding-your-way-as-an-entrepreneur.md

 author: Evan Kuhn
 date: 2017-06-17 16:00:00 -0400
 categories: techtalks
-summary: Drew's story of founding Dropbox, scaling up, and lessons learned.
+description: Drew's story of founding Dropbox, scaling up, and lessons learned.
 ---

 From the YouTube video: [Drew Houston (Founder Dropbox) - Talk - Finding Your Way as an Entrepreneur @ Stanford University